-Doubling the Largest Problem Size.
-An obvious remedy to the problem of a dominant secondorder term is to use larger problem sizes.
-A second experiment uses the same functions as above, except X takes values at powers of two in the range 8...256 rather than 8...128.
+Larger Problem Size An obvious remedy to the problem of a dominant secondorder term is to use larger problem sizes.
+A second experiment uses the same functions as above, except X takes values at powers of two in the range 8...256rather than 8...128.
 That is, the largest problem size is doubled.
 This had very little effect on the bounds returned by Guess Ratio and the three Power Rules.
 The change in estimate is generally only in the third decimal place, and incorrect bounds remain incorrect.
 We can argue that GR would probably be least affected by larger problem sizes, but one might expect greater responsiveness of PW3 because the new point should have greater leverage.
 The greatest improvement is found in the Guess Difference rule on functions 4 through 9 (excepting 7).
 In the previous experiment the rule failed to find an initial DownUp curve at all-now the rule finds upper bounds within .05 of the true exponent.
 BC also shows some very slight improvement; in two cases the rule produces close bound claims (which are hard to evaluate) where previously it had been incorrect.

 Adding Random Noise.
 We added a random term to three easy functions (1, 5, and 13) to learn how rule performance degrades with increased variance.
-We let $Y = \overline{f}(X) + \epsilon_i$ with and i = 1, 2, 3.
-The ε_i are drawn independently from normal distributions with means 0 and standard deviations set to 1, 10 and the function means $\overline{f}(X[j])$, for i = 1, 2, 3 respectively.
+We let $Y = \bar{f}(X) + \epsilon_i$ with and i = 1, 2, 3.
+The ε_i are drawn independently from normal distributions with means 0 and standard deviations set to 1, 10 and the function means $\bar{f}(X[j])$, for i = 1, 2, 3 respectively.
 We ran two independent trials for each i.

 The quality of results returned by all rules degrades as variance increases and the replication of tests in each category demonstrates that many correct bounds are spurious.
 Conversely, rule performance improves when variance decreases.
+We suspect that some of the decrement in performance is due to the oracles, some of which are not particularly robust.
+For example, a robust linear fit would probably make more sense than linear regression as an oracle for slope.
 Encouragingly, it is usually possible to reduce variance in data by increasing the number of trials or by applying variance reduction techniques [10].